Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 Below are the some updates when you upgrade to v11.0

-    • Angular now requires TypeScript 4.0. ng update will migrate you automatically.
+    • ANGULAR now requires TypeScript 4.0. ng update will migrate you automatically.

     • Support for IE9, IE10, and IE mobile has been removed.